-11 The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32 (Parent Partnership Services)
+12 The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made by clause 32 (Parent Partnership Services)

-LA provide free, impartial, confidential, advice, support and options around educational issues for parents who have children with special educational needs or disabilities They empower parents to play an active and informed role in their child's education.
+LA provide free, impartial, confidential advice, support, and options around educational issues for parents who have children with special educational needs or disabilities.
+They empower parents to play an active and informed role in their child's education.
 They can be contacted on respective county council websites.

-12 The school's arrangements for supporting pupils with special educational needs in transferring between phases of education or in preparing for adulthood and independent living
+13 The school's arrangements for supporting pupils with special educational needs in transferring between phases of education or in preparing for adulthood and independent living

-We work closely with the educational settings used by the pupils before they transferto us in order to seek the information that will make the transfer is a seamless as possible.
-We also contribute information to a pupils' onward destination by providing information to the next setting.
+We work closely with the educational settings used by the pupils before they transfer to us to seek the information that will make the transfer as seamless as possible.
+We also contribute information to a pupil's destination by providing information to the next setting.

-13 Information on where the Local Authority's local offer is published
+14 Information on where the Local Authority's local offer is published

-The Local Authority's local offer is published on their websites and parents without internet access should make an appointment with the staff if they wish to consider a transfer of school or move to FE.
-All local authorities have independent advice services available, called SENDIAS, where they have staff who can help with accessing diagnoses, SEND support and specialist services.
+The Local Authority's local offer is published on their websites, and parents without internet access should make an appointment with the staff if they wish to consider a transfer of school or move to FE.
+All local authorities have independent advice services called SENDIAS, with staff who can help access diagnoses, SEND support and specialist services.